leopoldubzq/FlashCards/README.md

 ## Model, View and ViewController

 I used MVC design pattern to seperate view and model from ViewController but some files have MVVM architecture.
+The "View" segment contains custom classes like CustomTextField, CustomCell etc. to prevent creating redundant data.

 ## Form validation
 The application uses form validation to not let give user possibillity to create empty flashcards or groups.
 The form validation is created with RxSwift and RxCocoa framework.